SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The main purposes of orientation are:
 1. To paint a clear picture of what debating and the Debsoc are like.
 2. To increase interest in debating.
-3. To make people know what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.
+3. To ensure people know what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.

 I think a great feature of our Orientation has been our Demo Debate.
 In the interest of time, we usually have a 2 vs 2.
 Letting the audience pick the motion among the 3 motions displayed on screen made the audience feel more involved.
 To use time efficiently, we continued the orientation during the prep time of the debaters.
 Efficiency is quite important because as the orientation stretches people lose focus and interest.